doan-nguyenduc/jenkinspipelinescripted/README.md

 # jenkinspipelinescripted
-This project for testing jenkins pipeline scripted
+WHat the food This project for testing jenkins pipeline scripted